martinthomson/is-the-future/draft-thomson-rfcplusplus-label.md

 A drop in publication rate relative to that of those documents published with the "RFC" label could also indicate that a change of label has some effect.

+Trends in publication rates are easy to gather; some work might be required to establish the rate of submissions prior to the commencement of any experiment.

-Any measurement is susceptible to noise, and the rate of publication on many streams is not very high.
+Any measurement is susceptible to noise, and the rate of publication on many streams is not high, nor is it consistent.
 Some allowance should be made for fluctuations as the experiment is commenced, or as processes change to support the experiment.

 # Security and Privacy Considerations